NovationScripts/GetEthTop/README.md

 The main goal of the game is to complete all levels, maximizing earnings and potentially achieving millionaire status (~$).
 The game offers an engaging and profitable way to earn in the cryptocurrency world, combining elements of strategy, luck, and social networking.

+**Gaming and Investment: A Comparison**

+Traditional games often involve significant expenditure without the possibility of real profit - money spent on the game is gone forever.
+In contrast, our project "GetEthTop" offers a unique opportunity to not only enjoy the gaming process but also potentially earn income.

+Starting the game requires just an initial deposit.
+The core value and uniqueness of our project lie in the social interaction between players and a strategic approach to the game.
+Your investments in the game are not just a part of the game dynamics but also open up potential for earning, making "GetEthTop" more than just a game, but a platform for social engagement and financial growth.

 **Support Innovation and Creativity**

 We value everyone who shares our passion and vision.
 If you like this project and the ideas behind it, your support can be a powerful catalyst for development and realization of new creative concepts.